fwji/openshift-monitoring/README.md

 [root@rhel-2EFK ~]# oc new-app -f https://raw.githubusercontent.com/openshift/origin/master/examples/grafana/grafana.yaml -p NAMESPACE=grafana
 ```

-3. Grant grafana service account view access to prometheus
+3. Grant Grafana service account view access to Prometheus
 ```
 oc policy add-role-to-user view system:serviceaccount:grafana:grafana -n prometheus
 ```

-4. In order for grafana to connect to prometheus datasource in openshift, one would need to define the datasource in a ConfigMap under grafana namespace.
+4. In order for Grafana to connect to Prometheus datasource in Openshift, one would need to define the datasource in a ConfigMap under grafana namespace.
   - Create a ConfigMap called 'grafana-datasources'
-  - For the key value pair, enter 'datasources.yaml' for key
+  - For the key-value pair, enter 'datasources.yaml' for key
   - Enter the following for value
 ```
 apiVersion: 1